marinadunn/europa-chaos-ML/README.md

 # Detection and Segmentation of Ice Blocks in Europa's Chaos Terrain Using Mask R-CNN

-Instance segmentation for ice blocks within Europa's chaos terrain using corrected NASA Galileo images.
+## Objective

+This project aims to develop a deep learning model for performing instance segmentation for ice blocks in chaos terrain regions of Europa.
+The model uses georeferenced labels created from corrected imagery of NASA’s Galileo Solid State Imager (SSI) to train a Mask Region-based Convolutional Neural Network (Mask R-CNN).

 ## Data